IPv6

 switch(config)#

-The default route denotes the packet forwarding rule that takes effect when no other route is configured for a specified IPv6 address.
-All packets with destinations that are not established in the routing table are sent to the destination specified by the default route.
+The default route denotes the packet forwarding rule that takes effect if no other route exists for a specified IPv6 address.
+EOS sends all packets without destinations in the routing table to the destination specified by the default route.

-The IPv6 default route source is ::/0.
-The default route destination is referred to as the default gateway.
+The IPv6 default route source uses ::/0 as an IP address.
+EOS refers to the default route destination as the default gateway.

 Example